 Best Guitar for Beginners – The ‘other’ big things to consider

-OK – so we’ve gotten to the point where you have an idea of what type of guitar may be best for a beginner.
+OK – so we’ve gotten to the point where you know what type of guitar may be best for a beginner.
 But the decision doesn’t end there.
 From here is where you need to check out different models, all while taking into account the three main points below:

 How well it plays